-She sat on the Communication as well as the Gender and Children Committees of Parliament where she worked with colleague members to look into matters relating to communications generally as well as examine all gender and children focused issues to ensure their inclusion in all appropriate legislation.
+In the immediate past Parliament (2017 – 2021), she sat on the Communication as well as the Gender and Children Committees of Parliament, where she worked with colleague members on matters relating to communications generally as well as examining all issues related to gender and children to ensure their inclusion in all appropriate legislation.

 As a four-term legislator, Hon.
 Botchwey represented the most populous constituency in the country, Weija, in the Greater Accra Region for two terms until it was redemarcated.
 She subsequently represented the Anyaa/Sowutuom constituency for two terms.